gudqs7/ppocr-docker/PaddleOCR/doc/doc_en/inference_en.md

 ```

 <a name="CONCATENATION"></a>
-## TEXT DETECTION ANGLE CLASSIFICATION AND RECOGNITION INFERENCE CONCATENATION
+## 5. Text Detection Angle Classification and Recognition Inference Concatenation

 <a name="LIGHTWEIGHT_CHINESE_MODEL"></a>
-### 1. LIGHTWEIGHT CHINESE MODEL
+### 5.1 Lightweight Chinese Model

 When performing prediction, you need to specify the path of a single image or a folder of images through the parameter `image_dir`, the parameter `det_model_dir` specifies the path to detect the inference model, the parameter `cls_model_dir` specifies the path to angle classification inference model and the parameter `rec_model_dir` specifies the path to identify the inference model.
 The parameter `use_angle_cls` is used to control whether to enable the angle classification model.
 The parameter `use_mp` specifies whether to use multi-process to infer `total_process_num` specifies process number when using multi-process.
-The parameter .
+The parameter(Paddle Inference is not thread-safe, it is recommended to use multi-process) .
 The visualized recognition results are saved to the `./inference_results` folder by default.

 ```shell
 # use direction classifier